avanti-sanghavi/Asimily/README.md

-"# Asimily"
-To install the related packages: pip install -r requirements.txt
+"To install the related packages:"

-Or refer the requirements.txt
+"pip install -r requirements.txt"